mastrup/ourHtagEditor/docs/README.md

 ---
 title: Introduction
-metaTitle: H-tag editor Documentation
-metaDescription: Documentation on how to use H-tag editor with Umbraco.
+description: Documentation on how to use H-tag editor with Umbraco.
 ---

 # H-tag editor Documentation